Hauharu/Student_Management_Website/README.md

-This is high school student management website using Python Flask Framework
+# This is a mid-term group assignment on the topic of a high school student management website using Python Flask Framework

 # Group information
 | MSSV       | Họ và Tên        |